ivankovnatsky/podservice/DEPLOYMENT.md

 The service will:
 1. Detect the file change
-2. Download the video as MP3
+2. Download the media as MP3
 3. Add it to the podcast feed
 4. Remove the URL from the file after successful processing